OdessaZ/Portfolio-Projects/README.md

 **Goal**: To determine what factors contribute the most to a movie's success.

+**Description**:

 **Skills**: Data cleaning, Data analysis, Correlation matrices, Hypothesis Testing, Data Visualization.

 **Technology**: Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.

+**Results**: Using Python functions, the analysis revealed that votes and budget have the highest correlation with gross earnings.

 ### 2. Finance Tracker
 **Code**: [Finance Tracker](https://github.com/OdessaZ/PortfolioProjects/blob/main/Expense_tracker.py)

 **Goal**: Get expense data from a user (via the terminal), save and categorize each expense into an Excel spreadsheet that is automatically created and updated.

+**Description**: This project is a simple finance tracker designed to help users view their finances effectively.
+It allows users to record, and categorize their expenses while staying within their budget.
+This project demonstrates skills in Python programming, and data handling while showcasing a practical approach to personal finance management.
+It highlights the potential of coding to simplify everyday tasks and improve productivity.

 **Skills**: Loops, Dictionaries, Variables and Data Types, Operators, Lists, User Input, Functions, Classes, Tuples and Sets.